 Mat cutters with automatic production stops provide a third way to compensate for over cuts / under cuts.
 Automatic production stops are metal blocks that lock down on scales.
 They stop the cutting head automatically at the point of contact.
 If you are using automatic production stops and see that you are getting a 1/16th inch over cut, you will naturally move the stop by 1/16th inch on the scale to eliminate it.

 Cutting a flawless mat is more of a craft than most people assume.
 Understanding the materials and tools are the key.
-But if you can cut a mat that doesn’t exhibit over cuts or under cuts, a mat where the edges are sharp and clean, and a mat that has a consistent 45-degree beveled edge without any wavering in the line of the cut, you have, by definition, cut a flawless mat.
-And you have become a skilled practitioner with good knowledge of the instrument you are using.
+But if you can cut a mat that doesn’t exhibit over cuts or under cuts, a mat where the edges are sharp and clean, and a mat that has a consistent 45-degree beveled edge without any wavering in the line of the cut, you have, by definition, a flawless mat.